 - The Health Care City has a low registration fee of DHS 3,500;

 - The Dubai Health Care City has high licence fees compared to other free zones.

 - The International Humanitarian City (IHC) is a global humanitarian and aid hub that aims to facilitate aid and development efforts in the UAE.
 The IHC is an independent free trade zone authority formed by the Dubai government via the merger of Dubai Aid City (DAC) and Dubai Humanitarian City (DHC);

-- The advantages that the IHC provides include i) it is a community of local and international humanitarian non-profit and commercial organisations with common areas of interests ii) a fully integrated environment ideal for networking with potential procurers, suppliers, and business partners iii) exceptional infrastructure and government support iv) modern office, warehousing, and meeting facilities v) a platform for the development and promotion of corporate social responsibility programs vi) the normal FZ benefits such as 100% foreign ownership, repatriation of profits, etc.
+- The advantages of a business setup in Dubai International Humanitarian City Free Zone include i) it is a community of local and international humanitarian non-profit and commercial organisations with common areas of interests; ii) a fully integrated environment ideal for networking with potential procurers, suppliers, and business partners; iii) exceptional infrastructure and government support; iv) modern office, warehousing, and meeting facilities; v) a platform for the development and promotion of corporate social responsibility programs and vi) the normal FZ benefits such as 100% foreign ownership, repatriation of profits, etc.

 Frequently asked questions

 How to register a company in the Dubai free zones?For incorporation of a free zone company in Dubai, Healy Consultants will i) obtain the necessary permissions from the relevant authorities ii) reserve the company name iii) prepare the incorporation documents iv) notarize the documents at the public courts v) apply for the business license vi) register the company for tax purposes and vii) obtain work visas for our Clients and their employees.